 She teaches people how to cope with narcolepsy and has helped to inspire and educate many people about the condition, including many doctors, nurses, and scientific researchers.
 Julie has been featured on The Doctors, ABC News, NBC, and the Discovery Channel and in Marie Claire and Women’s Health Magazine

 Craig Canapari, MD is a physician caring for children with sleep and breathing problems.
 He is the director of the Yale Pediatric Sleep Center.
 He is also a parent and has become passionate about helping other parents to get their families to sleep better.

-He talks about topics, such as sleep disorders, sleeping patterns for people of all ages, sleep training and your body clock.
-We highly recommend having a look at his blog if you are a parent trying to get the whole family sleep better.
+He talks about topics, such as sleep disorders, sleeping patterns for people of all ages, sleep training, and your body clock.
+We highly recommend having a look at his blog if you are a parent trying to get the whole family to sleep better.